-Tetrahydrofuran (THF) is a cyclic ether with two primary industrial uses.
-The major use is as a monomer in the production of polytetramethylene ether glycol (PTMEG), a component of cast and thermoplastic urethane elastomers, polyurethane stretch fibers (spandex), and high-performance copolyester-polyether elastomers (COPE).
-A smaller amount of THF is used as a solvent in polyvinyl chloride (PVC) cements, pharmaceuticals and coatings, precision magnetic tape manufacture, and as a reaction solvent.
+Tetrahydrofuran 4THF5 is a cyclic ether with two primary industrial uses.
+The major use is as a monomer in the production of polytetramethylene ether glycol 4PTMEG5, a component of cast and thermoplastic urethane elastomers, polyurethane stretch fibers 4spandex5, and high1performance copolyester1polyether elastomers 4COPE5.
+A smaller amount of THF is used as a solvent in polyvinyl chloride 4PVC5 cements, pharmaceuticals, and coatings; precision magnetic tape manufacture; and as a reaction solvent.

 The following pie chart shows world consumption of tetrahydrofuran (THF):

 In 2018, Asia accounted for more than 80% of world THF consumption, including captive production for PTMEG, to supply the region’s rapidly growing spandex market.
 China is the largest market for THF, accounting for more than half of global consumption in 2018, and will continue to drive the market through the forecast period.
 Chinese THF production capacity has more than doubled in the last five years, such that the country became a net exporter of THF in 2016.
 The rapid increase in Chinese THF/PTMEG production has led to a considerable decline in THF and PTMEG exports to China, especially from Taiwan and Japan.
 Taiwanese exports have shifted to India, Japan, and South Korea, whereas Japan shifted to being a net importer of THF in 2015.